How I conduct technical interviews, with the question matrix

 Over the 40 or so interviews I’ve conducted so far, all of them were different - in some way - because discussions took great importance.

-Then, I let the applicant introduce himself and, right after, we discuss his past experiences.
+Then, I let the applicant introduce himself, and right after, we discuss his past experiences.
 The goal is to understand the role he played in these missions.
 In the meantime, I’m asking my questions to sound natural and much more like a chat than an examination!

 Be kind and empathic; everyone’s story is different.